The Scarlet Letter: Stage

-The Scarlet Letter was appeared as a stage play as early as February 24, 1858, when an adaptation by George L. Aiken opened at Barnum's American Museum.
+The Scarlet Letter appeared as a stage play as early as February 24, 1858, when an adaptation by George L. Aiken opened at Barnum's American Museum.
 George C. Howard and his wife starred as Dimmesdale and Hester.

+Walter Damrosch in 1896 premiered an opera, The Scarlet Letter.
+Twentieth century American composer Marjorie Rusche’s opera The Scarlet Letter is based on Hawthorne’s work.

 Film

 The story has been adapted to film multiple times, typically using the same title as the novel.
 The first film adaptation was a 1908 short film.
 This lost silent film was directed by Sidney Olcott from a screenplay by Gene Gauntier, who also starred as Hester.
-The oldest surviving film adaptation is a 1911 short film directed by Joseph W. Smiley and George Loane Tucker, with Lucille Young as Hester and King Baggot as Dimmesdale.
-The film has been subsequently adapted in Easy A, directed by Will Gluck from a screenplay by Bert V. Royal and starring Emma Stone as Olive Penderghast, the adaptation's version of Hester Prynne.
+The oldest surviving film adaptation is The Scarlet Letter (1911 film) directed by Joseph W. Smiley and George Loane Tucker, with Lucille Young as Hester and King Baggot as Dimmesdale.
+Subsequent film adaptations were made in 1926 (dir.
+Victor Sjöström), 1934 (dir.
+Robert G. Vignola), 1973 (dir.
+Wim Wenders), and 1995 (dir. by Roland Joffé and starring Demi Moore).
+A television miniseries was made in 1979.
+The novel also partially inspired Easy A (dir. by Will Gluck) from a screenplay by Bert V. Royal and starring Emma Stone.

+Ballet

+Dianna Cuatto created a one-act ballet adaptation of The Scarlet Letter with music by Samuel Barber as part of her Master’s Thesis from the University of Utah.
+She revived the work in 2012 with the Ballet Theatre of Maryland, during her tenure as Artistic Director.

+Literary sequels

+John Updike rewrote The Scarlet Letter in his The Scarlet Letter trilogy S., A Month of Sundays and Roger's Version.